Darxo/Hardened/README.md

 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
-- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you hiding the the bush
+- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you hiding the bush
 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
-- Resurrecting Corpses can no longer knock back characters that are immune to knock back or rooted.
+- Resurrecting Corpses can no longer knock back characters that are rooted or immune to Displacement.
 Instead they delay their resurrection
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
 - Characters which are not visible to the player will no longer produce idle or death sounds.
 - The combat map is no longer revealed at the end of a battle